 Macquarie launches IC5, new sovereign data centre worth $17m

-Macquarie Data Centres and Macquarie Government are set to launch a new Government-certified, highly secure data centre facility in Canberra.
+Macquarie Data Centers and Macquarie Government are set to launch a new Government-certified, highly secure data center facility in Canberra.

 The new purpose-built facility is set to house the most highly classified Australian Government workloads and is valued at $17 million.

-IC5 expands Macquarie’s sovereign data centre footprint in Canberra, providing a fully sovereign ecosystem in terms of supply chain, staff, and data access and storage.
+IC5 expands Macquarie's sovereign data center footprint in Canberra, providing a fully sovereign ecosystem in terms of supply chain, staff, and data access and storage.

 Alongside Macquarie's adjacent Intellicentre 4 (IC4), the new facility offers further capacity for Government cloud workloads and an additional secure facility to back up data.

 The combined 4-megawatt (MW) facilities leverage the latest physical and virtual security and compliance credentials to manage highly classified Government cloud workloads.

 These include being a Tier IV, SCEC Zone 5 ready data center, supported by over 150 NV1 government-cleared engineers - including in its 24x7x365 support centre - a 25% increase in cybersecurity engineers since construction commenced in July 2020.

 The launch follows the completion of IC5 in December 2020, despite challenges including COVID-19 lockdowns, travel restrictions, and record rainfall in Canberra during October.